corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 your library can no longer match on the concrete error variant then.

 That's why I believe that `let-else` is the best solution for handling `None` in most cases.

-- It's part of the standard library.
-- It's easy to understand for beginners.
-- Learning the mechanics behind it is helpful in other places as well.
-- It's reasonably compact.
-- It allows for more complex error handling logic in the `else` block if needed.

 ## Conclusion